iroblesrazzaq/SRL-reasoning/COLAB_SFT_BENCHMARK.md

 # Path to your trained SFT model (update this!)
 SFT_MODEL_PATH = "/content/drive/MyDrive/srl_outputs/sft_model"  # ⚠️ UPDATE THIS!

+# Base model ID (used for repairing corrupted config/tokenizer files if needed)
+BASE_MODEL_ID = "Qwen/Qwen2.5-0.5B-Instruct"  # Update if using a different base model

 # Model display name (for results)
 SFT_MODEL_NAME = "SFT-7B"  # Change if needed